Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher

-\subsection{Significance, Power, and Multiple Testing}
+We note that for $c=1$ and permutations, certain pairs $(a,b)$ are impossible (e.g., $b=0$ for $a \neq 0$), so the uniform assumption is an approximation.
+However, for our truncated model with $c \neq 1$, the output space is not subject to these constraints, and the uniform approximation serves as a reasonable baseline for detecting bias.
+The statistical tests aim to find instances where the observed probability, $P_{\text{obs}}(a,b) = \frac{\mathcal{F}(a,b)}{N_{trials}}$, significantly deviates from $P_{\text{exp}}$, where $\mathcal{F}(a,b)$ denotes the observed count for the differential pair $(a,b)$ and $N_{trials}$ is the total number of trials conducted.

+\subsubsection{Significance, power, and multiple testing}

 Given the vast number of possible differential pairs being tested simultaneously (potentially millions), a critical challenge is controlling the rate of false positives that arise from the multiple testing problem, often called the ``look-elsewhere effect''.
-The framework addresses this with modern correction methods and adaptive significance thresholds.
+The approach addresses this with modern correction methods and adaptive significance thresholds.

-\subsubsection{Multiple Testing Corrections}
+\subsubsection{Multiple testing corrections}

 The program employs several established methods to adjust p-values, ensuring statistical rigor: \begin{itemize} \item \textbf{False Discovery Rate (FDR)~\cite{BenjaminiHochberg1995, Storey2003}:} The primary method used is the Benjamini-Hochberg procedure, which controls the expected proportion of false discoveries among all rejected null hypotheses.
-A pair is considered significant if its FDR-corrected p-value is less than a given significance level $\alpha$. \item \textbf{Family-wise Error Rate (FWER)~\cite{Bonferroni1936, Holm1979}:} For more conservative control, the framework also implements Bonferroni and Holm corrections, which control the probability of making even one false discovery. \end{itemize}
+A pair is considered significant if its FDR-corrected p-value is less than a given significance level $\alpha$. \item \textbf{Family-wise Error Rate (FWER)~\cite{Bonferroni1936, Holm1979}:} For more conservative control, we implement Bonferroni and Holm corrections, which control the probability of making even one false discovery. \end{itemize}

-\subsubsection{Adaptive Significance Threshold~\cite{Efron2010}}
+\subsubsection{Adaptive significance threshold~\cite{Efron2010}}

 To balance statistical power with control over false positives, the significance level $\alpha$ is dynamically adjusted based on the number of rounds being tested and the characteristics of the collected data.
 The formula for the adaptive threshold is: